Months after Russia invaded Ukraine, the war-torn country’s researchers are battling to continue their work

 Then, one day, Russian soldiers forced their way into Skibina’s neighbours’ homes and detained anyone they found.

-The detainees “were taken out of the house with a bag over their heads and taken away in an unknown direction”, she tells Research Europe.
+The detainees “were taken out of the house with a bag over their heads and taken away in an unknown direction”, she tells Research Professional News.
 “After that, I decided that I would leave.”

 Two gruelling days followed, driving through military checkpoints manned by armed soldiers who inspected each car and interrogated the people inside.
 They confiscated phones and laptops, scouring them for information.
 Skibina wiped her devices before she reached the checkpoints, losing access to her research.